Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "...Hope so."

 "It *will* be!
-Just think, you hardly *ever* get to be subtle, and I *know* you like to be sneaky and sly from time to time…"
+Just think, you hardly *ever* get to be subtle, and I *know* you like to be sneaky and sly from time to time..."

 He chittered, a very welcome sound after the last few weeks of brooding. "‘Yer right.
 An’ I think we’re ready."